Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Proposed Method

-To score each of the side-neighbours, we define \(rns\) (Equation \ref{eq:6}) and \(lns\) (Equation \ref{eq:7}), where both improve by the further their nearest neighbours (i.e. \(nrn\) and \(nln\)), and degrade by the more keyword aggregated their sides are.
-We use \(nrl\) (Equation \ref{eq:8}) to measure total aggregation of keywords in both the right (\(j=0\)) and the left (\(j=1\)) side among all \(AP_{1:n}\) elements.
+To score a neighbour side, we define \(score^n\) (Equation \ref{eq:6}) where it improves by the further its nearest neighbour (i.e. \(n^r(i)\) or \(n^l(i)\)) is and degrades by the more keyword aggregated it is.
+We use Equation \ref{eq:8} to define \(score^{agg}\) as a measurement of how aggregated the right (\(j=0\)) or left (\(j=1\)) neighbour side of \(i\) is.

-Having iterated through all \(K_{1:n}\) elements, we obtain the full \(AP_{1:n}\) set, which contains detected indices of each \(K_n\).
-Lastly, we create the \(IK_{1:10} = \{ ik_{1}, ..., ik_{10} \}\) set where it has a list of all suggested keywords for each of the 10 indices.
+Having iterated all \(FK_{1:n^{\prime}}\) elements, we obtain the full \(PI_{1:n^{\prime}}\) set, which contains indices that each \(FK\) set member would best fit in.
+Lastly, we create the \(IK_{1:10}\) set where it has a list of all suggested keywords for each of the 10 indices.
 The more uniformly distributed the keywords are among the indices, the more likely it is to form logically ordered associated MKSs.